Carol's Artist Statement & CV

 "Beginning as a child I turned to nature for comfort when confronted with challenging life experiences and the array of emotions that they created in me.
 Nature sent me inward to find means of expression to help me digest my life experiences.
 I began keeping a diary at age 10.
 At 15 I took up photography and I began to capture images in the outer world in which I was trying to make my way.
-In my late 20s I ventured into the world of watercolour painting and discovered I could match my emotions intuitively with colours and which sends them flowing over the paper surface with the help of water.
+I became a journalist at age 23.
+In my late 20s, I ventured into the world of watercolour painting and discovered I could match my emotions intuitively with colours and send them flowing over the paper surface with the help of water.
 My mysterious inner world created images.
 Each of these mediums brings me peace.

 “Nature is not only all that is visible to the eye, it also includes the inner pictures of the soul.” - Edvard Munch